PascalW24/Flashcard-quiz-system/README.md

         ```
     - The program reads this file at the beginning to display words in a random order.

-- **Output file:** `user_progress.txt` It writes the words that the user entered correct in a additional txt file.
+- **Output file:** `user_progress.txt` It writes the words that the user entered correctly in an additional txt file.
 It contains a summary of the progressed words.
     - Example:
 		```
   		Practice session started at Thu 04 Dec 2025, 07:17PM (German -> English)